"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School of Engineering."

 Dean of the UC San Diego Jacobs School of Engineering

-UC San Diego maintains dashboards on statistics for students, faculty and staff, including breakdowns based on gender and ethnicity.
+UC San Diego maintains dashboards on composition statistics for students, faculty and staff.
 These dashboards can be sorted to return statistics for the Jacobs School.
-They are available on the UC San Diego Office of Equity, Diversity, and Inclusion (EDI) accountability website.
+They are available on this UC San Diego campus wide website.

 Undergraduate students dashboard